 Prayer Book of Lorenzo de' Medici

 The splendid Prayer Book of Lorenzo de' Medici (1449–1492) was a wedding present to his eldest daughter Lucrezia (1470–1553), who married the Florentine banker Jacopo Salviati (1461–1533).
-The gilded silver binding with finely worked enamel directly reveals to the beholder what a precious manuscript this is.
-Hidden within it are 556 pages with ten-full page miniatures, twelve small calendar medallions, and seven historiated initials.
-The miniaturist favored by the Medici, Francesco Roselli (1455–1513), was responsible for painting them.
-The text originates from the scribe Antonio Sinibaldi (1443-before 1528).
+The gilded silver binding with finely worked enamel reveals directly to the beholder what a precious manuscript this is.
+Hidden within it are 556 pages with ten magnificent full-page miniatures, twelve elaborate calendar medallions, and seven large historiated initials surrounded by exuberant, golden borders.
+Partially in gold and brilliant blue ink, the pious prayer texts were written on the parchment by the talented scribe Antonio Sinibaldi (1443 – before 1528), while the splendid imagery is the work of Francesco Rosselli (1455–1513), a miniature painter favored by the Medicis, who thus created a truly sumptuous Renaissance masterpiece.

 Prayer Book of Lorenzo de' Medici